zexuanlu/SIM-CITY/README.md

   + Because CarAgent is so integrated with A* and it's GUI it was unable to be JUNIT tested
   + For Transportation, focused more on A* and GUI than on JUNIT testing
   + Paths to gui icon images may be currupt on pull, copy images from src folder to respective bin folders (i.e. 		    src/restaurant1/gui -> bin/restaurant1/gui)
+  + Null pointer exceptions in the 50-person scenario.
+This is due to the fact that the second shift people do not handle their locations appropriately, even when given a home.
+The shift changes can be properly identified as working when SimCityGUI.java is uncommented.
+Sorry for the inconvenience.